ROUTINE HEALTH EXAMS

-- Including Health certificate
+- Including Health certificates

 - Lasercyte for blood cell counts including a reticulocyte count

-- Idexx Vet test - Blood chemistry enzyme panels allows evaluation of Kidney and liver function along with other values such as glucose to give an overall health screen.
+- Idexx Vet test - Blood chemistry enzyme panels allows evaluation of kidney and liver function along with other values such as glucose to give an overall health screen.

-- Idexx Vetlyte - for assessment of Electrolytes such as Sodium, potassium and chloride
+- Idexx Vetlyte - for assessment of Electrolytes such as sodium, potassium and chloride

-- Idexx inhouse snap T4 - Assess level of thyroid hormone
+- Idexx Inhouse Snap T4 - Assess level of thyroid hormone

 - Fecal floatation - a routine screening which is quick and includes microscopic evaluation.

 - Fecal centrifugation technique - Highly sensitive method for detecting difficult parasites such as whipworms and giardia.
 Technique employs centrifuging sample for total of 20 minutes and microscopic assessment.